The Dilution Genes

 Perlino: Bay + 2 Cream genes

-When two cream genes are present, the body color becomes very pale, and the black points are diluted to a red or brown color.
+When two cream genes are present, the body color becomes very pale, and the black points are diluted to a light red or brown color.

 Smoky Black: Black + 1 Cream gene